I grew up with the horror/slasher films of the 1980s, the ones triggered by John Carpenter’s “Halloween.”

 Most of all, however, the script and the film keep raising the stakes at every turn, tightening the screws at just the right moments, and elevating the suspense to the point where the audience wonders just how much more Agatha is going to be able to endure.

 This is aided in no small part by Bousman’s direction.
-He knows when to deliver those moments when you clench her teeth, when you wince, when and how to feel for the young women trapped in the convent, and most of all, when you wonder “they’re not really going to go there, are they?”…and then they do.
+He knows when to deliver those moments when you clench your teeth, when you wince, when and how to feel for the young women trapped in the convent, and most of all, when you wonder “they’re not really going to go there, are they?”

 Yet, writing and direction mean nothing without actors able to execute performance consistent both with the film’s tone, and with their own characters.
 I personally believe comedies and horror films to be the most challenging for even the best actors.